RNCDev/RosterGen/README.md

 │   │   ├── api/             # API routes for backend functionality
 │   │   │   ├── attendance/  # API for managing player attendance
 │   │   │   ├── events/      # API for event creation and management
+│   │   │   │   └── teams/   # API for saving/loading teams to/from events
 │   │   │   ├── groups/      # API for group and roster management
+│   │   │   │   └── aliases/ # API for updating team alias names
 │   │   │   ├── players/     # API for player CRUD operations
 │   │   │   ├── stats/       # API for generating player/team stats
 │   │   │   └── teams/       # API for team generation